jesseharold/RPS-Multiplayer/README.md

 ## TODO:
  * update score on win, not on new game
- * 2 different chat classes not working
+ * fix scoring issue, one player is getting double score, one not getting score
- * when a player disconnects, notify and put game back into waiting for player 2 mode
+ * when a player disconnects, remove from players DB
+ * if opponent disconnects, put game back into waiting for player 2 mode and check for watchers

 ## Planned for the future
  * when someone is watching, show the game going live